jovanovicbogdan/bitwise-xor/README.md

 a ^ b ^ c ^ d ^ d ^ e => a ^ b ^ c ^ 0 ^ e
 ```

-we will get the duplicated number as it will equal to 0.
+We will get the duplicated number as it will equal to 0.

 The same can be applied to find the missing number in the array.